usenocturne/nocturne/README.md

 $ python ./superbird_tool.py --bulkcmd "amlmmc part 1"
 ```

- `python` in the above command depends on what OS you are running.
+ `python` in the above commands depends on what OS you are running.

 For Windows, it will be `python`.